To qualify for patient injury compensation, three criteria must be met:

 Legal appeal

 Decisions by the Patients’ Injury Compensation Board are final.
 This means that you cannot appeal the decision.
 You may bring your case before the courts for judicial review (in Norwegian).
-The deadline for filing a legal appeal is six months.
+The deadline for bringing legal action is six months from the date you receive the decision.
+This deadline is set by law and cannot be changed.
+If you do not bring legal action before the deadline, the decision has the same effect as a legally binding court ruling.

 Reopening a closed case